Inflation vs. Disinflation: What Is the Difference?

 Can inflation and disinflation happen at the same time?

 Yes.
-That is the core point of the comparison.
 Prices can still be rising across the economy while the rate of increase is slowing relative to an earlier period.

 Does disinflation mean prices go back to where they were before?